Pukaskwa National Park

 The Beach Trail is an hour away from the visitor centre.
 Go for a walk in the middle of the beach to enjoy sandy beaches and cool weather.
 This place in Canada is lovely and gives a pleasant feel.

 The Spirit Trail is an hour-long walk through the rocky terrains of the west.
-It is in Horseshoe Bay on the west side.
+It is on the west side of Horseshoe Bay.

-The surroundings of it give you a beautiful view of lakes, rivers, animals, and dunes.
+Its surroundings give you a beautiful view of lakes, rivers, animals, and dunes.

 This place helps you to learn about the customs and traditions of the Anishinaabe people.